kaltura/kaltura-bulk-upload-migration-samples/README.md

 * 5minimport.php - Conversion script that migrates 5min.com feed to a Kaltura Bulk Upload XML format.
 * latesttedtalksimport.php - Conversion script that migrates Ted.com feedburner feed to a Kaltura Bulk Upload XML format.
 * openyalecourseimport.php - Conversion script that migrates courses from http://oyc.yale.edu/ to a Kaltura Bulk Upload XML format.
+* importYaleForm (folder) - Provides a web form for openyalecourseimport.php (this is self contained, just place in your web server)

 Usage Guidelines
 ================